Awarapan: Production

 Some scenes were shot in Lahore, making it one of the few Indian films to have been filmed in Pakistan.
-Other scenes were filmed in Hong Kong and Bangkok.
+Other scenes were filmed in Rajasthan, Hong Kong and Bangkok.

 Soundtrack

 The soundtrack was composed by Pritam.
 The vocals were provided by Mustafa Zahid, Suzanne D'Mello, Rafaqat Ali Khan and Annie Khalid.
 The lyrics were written by Sayeed Quadri, Asif Ali Baig and Annie Khalid.
 All the remix versions were produced by DJ Suketu and arranged by Aks.The soundtrack was highly appreciated by the audiences and critics and was one of the top albums of 2007.

+The songs "Toh Phir Aao" and "Tera Mera Rishta" were adapted from songs originally composed by the band Roxen, from their album Rozen-e-Deewar with Mustafa Zahid later stating that former song was his first ever composition.
+"Tera Mera Rishta" was based on the song "Lams" from the same album, which featured the lines "aana jaana, na kar deewana".
+According to Zahid, Mohit Suri requested that the lyrics be changed to better suit the sequence in the film in which Shivam turns to God following Aaliyah's demise.
+Sayeed Quadri subsequently rewrote and expanded the song's lyrics, with the revised song being released as "Tera Mera Rishta".